Toihouora! Toihoutangata! Toihoukura!

 Graduates of the degree will be the face, voice and vehicle to move Māori contemporary art beyond the 21st century.

-Students will initially be introduced to a wide range of art disciplines, with a view to specialisation in year 2 and fine tuning their craft in year 3.
+You will initially be introduced to a wide range of art disciplines, with a view to specialisation in year 2 and fine tuning your craft in year 3.
 Toihoukura’s wānanga based delivery provides the opportunity to link to past traditional practices whilst allowing scope to express art forms in a modern format.
 Leading Māori art specialists are often called upon to share their expertise providing a ‘real life’ perspective of the art world to students.

 Study and Career Pathways